List of Star Wars starfighters: Vulture Droid

 The Vulture Droid or Variable Geometry Self-Propelled Battle Droid is a droid starfighter that made its theatrical appearance in The Phantom Menace (1999) as part of the Trade Federation's space fleet and appeared again, slightly different, in Revenge of the Sith (2005), as a Separatist space unit (likely coming from the Trade Federation, which sells its droid forces to the CIS, as established in Attack of the Clones).
 Original designs depicted the droid starfighter not as a droid itself, but instead piloted by a battle droid.
 In order to demonstrate that it was both a robotic being as well as vehicle, it was decide to give the vulture droid a transformative element, allowing its wings to fold down and serve as legs.
 Two 18" maquettes of the vulture droid were built - one in ship mode and one in walking mode - to help create the digital model.
 In order to represent the idea of three vulture droids sharing one "brain," animators purposefully linked the motion of each three-ship flight when creating the climactic battle of The Phantom Menace.

 As per Star Wars sources, vulture droids were originally produced by the Xi Char cathedral factories of Hoar Chall Engineering for the Trade Federation before later becoming a mainstay of Separatist fighter squadrons during the Clone Wars.
 At 3.5 m long when in flight mode, these droid starfighters are designed to engage the enemy in overwhelming swarms, partially to overcome their lack of cunning and resourcefulness.
 Electromagnetic thrust-vectoring makes vulture droids elusive targets to hit, powered by concentrated solid fuel slugs which provide tremendous power but with the drawback of limited range.
 For armament the droid carries a pair of twin blaster cannons in the wings while two energy torpedo launchers are mounted in the main body; when the wings retract they conceal the blasters and protect them from microparticle and atmospheric corrosion.
 When necessary, the droid can uses its repulsorlifts to land and transform into a four-legged walking configuration to occupy territory, angling its energy torpedo launchers for antipersonnel use.
 Originally, vulture droids were controlled by a central command ship, but were later given a limited degree of independence.

 A variant of the vulture droid is the Hyena Bomber Droid, with a larger, sturdier hull and larger wings.
 It also has a second hull with downward-facing photoreceptors for precision bomb dropping.
 The Hyena Bomber Droid made its first appearance in the 2008 Clone Wars television series.

+Starfighters appearing in the Sequel Trilogy

+Resistance Bomber

+The MG-100 StarFortress SF-17 heavy bomber is a fictional Resistance starfighter which made its first theatrical appearance in Star Wars: The Last Jedi (2017), attempting to buy the Resistance fleet time to escape from the First Order.
+They have subsequently appeared in other Star Wars media.
+The StarFortress is depicted as a heavy bomber able to unleash devastating firepower on the enemy but also capable of being adapted to a variety of other roles.